TanStack/router/docs/framework/react/decisions-on-dx.md

 const router = createRouter({
   routes: {
     posts: {
       component: PostsPage, // /posts
       children: {
-        "$postId": {
+        $postId: {
-          component: PostIdPage // /posts/$postId
+          component: PostIdPage, // /posts/$postId
-        }
+        },
-      }
+      },
     },
     // ...
-  }
+  },
 })
 ```

 At first glance, this seems like a good idea.
 It's easy to visualize the entire route hierarchy in one go.
 But this approach has a couple big downsides that make it not ideal for large applications:

-* **It's not very scalable**: As your application grows, the tree will grow and become harder to manage.
+- **It's not very scalable**: As your application grows, the tree will grow and become harder to manage.
 And since its all defined in one file, it can become very hard to maintain.
-* **It's not great for code-splitting**: You'd have to manually code-split each component and then pass it into the `component` property of the route, further complicating the route configuration with an ever-growing route configuration file.
+- **It's not great for code-splitting**: You'd have to manually code-split each component and then pass it into the `component` property of the route, further complicating the route configuration with an ever-growing route configuration file.

 This only get worse as your begin to use more features of the router, such as nested context, loaders, search param validation, etc.